 Amanda is a licensed clinical social worker and internationally-certified advanced alcohol and drug counselor with experience as a clinician and supervisor.
 Prior work experience includes treating addictions and mood disorders among adolescent and adult populations, as well as within the family system.
 She has done extensive work in the settings of individual, group and family therapy.
 Amanda employs a variety of therapeutic approaches, particularly cognitive behavioral therapy.
 She meets her patients where they are and holds the belief that each individual has their own journey.

 Amanda graduated Cum Laude from Cabrini College with a bachelors degree in psychology and social work.
 She earned a masters degree in social service from Bryn Mawr College of Social Work and Social Research.
-Most recently, Amanda resumed her studies at Bryn Mawr College and obtained a post-masters certificate in cognitive behavioral therapy.
+Amanda resumed her studies at Bryn Mawr College and obtained a post-masters certificate in cognitive behavioral therapy.
 Amanda is grateful for the opportunity to inspire women and their loved ones on a path towards wellness.

 Avital Spiegel, LCSW